 19th century literature, naturalism, Emile Zola, macabre spectacle, women's studies, early photography, realism

 Originally from Naples, Florida, Lindsay earned her B.A. in French (with Honors) and Spanish from Florida State University in 2019.
-While a student at Florida State, Lindsay was the recipient of the Winthrop-King Undergraduate Scholarship in French, funds which enabled her to study the French language at the Institut Catholique de Paris for a summer semester of 2018.
-As an Honors Medallion recipient, Lindsay completed and defended a senior thesis, which identified and examined lexical lacunae (semantical gaps) found when comparing two 20th century English translations of Indiana by George Sand.
-Her current research centers around the realist and naturalist movements, particularly the study of moral depravity, sin (particularly capital sin), portraits of beauty/ugliness, femininity and biblical parallels found in the works of Émile Zola.
-Lindsay is looking forward to teaching the French language while a student at Notre Dame, as her primary goal is to further her studies at the doctoral level to eventually work in academia as a professor of French literature.
+While a student at Florida State, Lindsay was the recipient of the Winthrop-King Undergraduate Summer 2018 Scholarship in French, funds which enabled her to study the French language intensively at the Institut Catholique de Paris for a summer semester.
+As an Honors Medallion recipient, Lindsay completed and defended a senior thesis in April of 2019, which identified and examined lexical lacunae (semantical gaps) found when comparing two 20th century English translations of Indiana by George Sand.
+Her current research centers around the realist and naturalist movements in 19th century French art and literature, with a focus on works produced by Emile Zola.